 Eagles Of Death Metal – Kiss The Devil

-In the time-honored tradition of bluesman and rumored satanic disciple Robert Johnson, Eagles Of Death Metal crafted a syrupy, good-timey tale of allegiance to the dark one that just makes you want to clink glasses in a humid dive bar.
+In the time-honoured tradition of bluesman and rumoured satanic disciple Robert Johnson, Eagles Of Death Metal crafted a syrupy, good-timey tale of allegiance to the dark one that just makes you want to clink glasses in a humid dive bar.
 The true beauty of Kiss The Devil is that rather than be overly complicated or ignorant about Satan, the band just went super countrified and old-school, professing their love for the Devil in a chain gang chant.
 A sexy, fun reminder that if Satan does exist, he’s probably playing guitar in the south.

 AC/DC – Highway To Hell

 As with Maiden’s Number Of The Beast, it’s gut-bustingly funny how often Christians have taken AC/DC’s Highway To Hell seriously.
 But anyone who’s ever heard Bon Scott yell, ‘Hey, Satan, paid my dues!’ and thought he was celebrating violence and darkness was dead set on finding a reason to hate rock’n’roll in the first place.
 The truth is that Highway To Hell is too entertaining to sound really evil, and the inferno it’s heading towards is more a beer-soaked party that a fiery maelstrom.
 Remember, Hell is hot, but all your favourite musicians are there.